 Register a charitable organization

-Alberta organizations must register as a charitable organization if their fundraising efforts meet certain criteria.
+Organizations soliciting donations in Alberta must register as a charitable organization if their fundraising efforts meet certain criteria.

 Who has to register

-A charitable organization must be registered under the Charitable Fund-raising Act (0.5 MB) if:
+A charitable organization must be registered under the Charitable Fund-raising Act (PDF, 555 KB) if:

 - it uses a fundraising business